 Cloaking and masking mean the same thing.
 Using this method, your web pages will appear in a browser "frame" while the browser address bar will show your domain name.
 No matter what page is visited on your web site, the address won't change when using masking.

 Cloaking/masking isn't an ideal use of your domain name as your visitors won't be able to bookmark specific pages and search engines are more likely to list your pages under the server on which they are hosted; rather than under your domain name.

 Again, forwarding and redirection are terms associated with the same function.
-The forward is usually done through a 301 redirect (permanent) or 302 (temporary).
+The forward is usually carried out through a 301 redirect (permanent) or 302 redirect (temporary).
 When someone types your domain name into their browser, the browser is told "go to X"; with X being the location of your web pages.
 This means that the browser address bar will change from your domain name to the address of where your pages are actually hosted after the redirect is complete.

 For a commercial or community group's web site, none of the above options are as good as having a proper web hosting account and setting your domain's nameservers to resolve to that location - something that usually isn't possible when hosted on free space.